Since I embarked in this flower journey I discovered different flower styles and developed my own flower philosophy.

 The first floral designer to influence and "awake" my inner creativity is Kenneth Turner, London foremost floral decorator back in the mid eighties.

 Reading his book "Flower Style" opened a new world for me.
-He conquered the English world and behond with his never seen innovative flowerr designs.
+He conquered the English world and beyond with his never seen innovative flower designs.

-Constance Spray contribution as a florist, author and social reformer truly impressed and inspired me.
+Reading about Constance Spry contribution as a florist, author and social reformer truly impressed and inspired me.